-- a. in the jurisdiction of any Umpire officiating (whether on duty or not) at the event , the Race Committee or its Chairman - a caution - an 'Official Warning' - disqualification from a race in which the Rules have been infringed b. in the jurisdiction of the Race Committee or its Chairman c. in the jurisdiction of the Chairman of the Race Committee
+- a. in the jurisdiction of any Umpire officiating (whether on duty or not) at the event, the Race Committee Chairman or Race Committee - a caution - an 'Official Warning' - disqualification from a race in which the Rules have been infringed b. in the jurisdiction of the Race Committee or its Chairman c. in the jurisdiction of the Race Committee

-- a 'public' warning - disqualification of an individual competitor, a crew or a club from all races at the Regatta.
+- a 'public' official warning - disqualification of an individual competitor, a crew or a club from all races at the Regatta.
 (Any prizes already won must be returned and may be reawarded to the crew finishing second; no entry moneys are refundable).